-If you're one of those folks with a tube TV, you might want to consider upgrading to a flat screen TV if you can afford it.
+The cost of new flat screen TVs has come down so much that you might want to consider just buying a new TV if you can afford to spend a little more.
 Here are some reasons why:

 - You’ll have incredible picture quality compared to your tube TV.